sayedex/NE0-stake-contract/BuyingREADME.md

 -  need to put wei amount in _price
 - price must be in NEObux
 - use it to convert https://eth-converter.com/
+- put the price in Ether input on  https://eth-converter.com/  then copy the wei value and paste to setNFTPrice done

 ```solidity